bchavez/Bogus/CI-CD DOCUMENTATION.md

 17. No further steps are required for this setup.

-18. Run your workflow one time to deliver the code to SonarCloud.
+18. Run manually your workflow one time to deliver the code to SonarCloud.

+19. In order to set a "Quality gate" follow the next steps.

 19. After the run go to the Project page.

 20. Click on the button "Set new code definition" and select  "Previous version".

-21. Run your code again and there you have a fully scanned code.
+21. Manually run the workflow and there you have set a Quality gate.

 <br>